Internal parasite (worm) control

 in the years ahead.

-Copper oxide particles (administered as a bolus) have been
+The exception may be copper oxide wire particles (administered as a bolus), which have been

 Worms in "refugia" are those which have not been exposed